-The San Francisco Bay Area is kinda like a pricey retirement home for boring/introverted people.
-It’s really a soulless place with overpriced mediocre food, terrible drivers/traffic and chain stores for as far as the eye can see.
-There is also a real distance between people in the bay area.
-People are everywhere yet they feels worlds apart.
-Berkeley in particular seems like, not only is everybody kind of doing their own thing (ignoring one another) but pretending to be so open minded and forward thinking.
-I have never met so many shallow, cold, distant, selfish, stuck up people in one place!
-Their behavior in most situations often resembles a dramatic act produced to meet the demands of a story.
-As such, lacking the sustaining value of real human interaction.
-Atleast on the East Coast people don’t pretend to be open and friendly… In the bay area, it’s a real “You live your life and I’ll live mine, and we’ll just ignore each other” sort of culture.
-So you feel oddly separated from almost everyone.
-People they don’t really show the kind of love that you find in other places.
-It’s more of a distant, detached, ultra-individualist vibe.
-Most of Western Europe is like this, however, America is 10x worst because American culture revolves around idiocy and cutthroat competition, which is perfectly conducive towards creating sociopaths.
+The San Francisco Bay Area is kinda like a pricey retirement home for boring people.
+It’s really a soulless place with overpriced mediocre food, terrible drivers and chain stores for as far as the eye can see.
+There’s also a real distance between people in the bay area.
+Simply put, people don’t want to connect.
+They just meet for convenience and then go their own way.
+And you are expected to do the same.
+Berkeley in particular seems like, not only is everybody kind of doing their own thing (ignoring one another) but pretending to be so open and forward thinking.
+Atleast on the East Coast people don’t pretend to be open and friendly so you do not waste your time with them… In the bay area, it’s a real “You live your life and I’ll live mine, and we’ll just ignore each other” sort of culture.
+The whole US social scene is like this i.e. cliquish, closed, exclusive, and isolationist by nature, with work and consumerism being the only constants.
+However, in the bay area, they take that to a whole new level!

-Most of the women in the bay area (if you find any) are lesbian or radical feminist and beastly.
-The few girls worth looking at are mostly entitled bitches I.E. western white and materialistic Asians women.
-The SF Bay Area is probably the worse place in the US for picking up women.
-Most of the men (if you can call them that) are lame, weak, unreliable, wanna-be players, limp-wristed hipsters and socially inept geeks.
-The geeks (majority of males) entire framework of existence relies on passivity and non-action (notice geeks never reciprocate questions).
+Most of the women in the bay area (if you find any) are lesbian or radical feminist who hate masculinity.
+The few girls worth looking at are hooked up or are entitled bitches I.E. western white and materialistic Asians women.
+The SF Bay Area is probably the worse place in the US for dating women.
+Most of the men (if you can call them that) are stupid, lame, weak, unreliable, wanna-be players, limp-wristed hipsters and socially inept geeks.
+The geeks (majority of males) entire framework of existence relies on passivity and non-action (notice geeks never reciprocate questions?).
 Ask ‘em what you should do when you’re out of options – and they’ll tell you to ask yourself not because that’s actually what they believe but because they don’t have any real answers.

 It’s not that these geeks are bad guys or hopelessly handicapped.
 It’s that they’re socially immature because they haven’t put any time into their social development.
 They’ve hidden themselves behind computer screens since they were ten years old, limiting their interactions to people who were like them.
 And their parents and teachers allowed it because they felt sorry for them, wanted to shelter them from the rejection that came whenever they engaged with peers.